 Respect.
 Protect.
 Fulfill: Three words that can bring real change and real results for women & girls in Rwanda

 Every day, hundreds of thousands of girls around the world are harmed physically or psychologically, with the full knowledge and consent of their families, friends and communities.
 And without urgent action, the situation is likely to worsen.
-These are the findings of UNFPA’s flagship 2020 State of World Population report.
+These are the findings of UNFPA’s flagship 2020 State of World Population report, released today.
 The report examines the origin and extent of harmful practices around the world, and what must be done to stop them.

 This years’ State of World Population report entitled, “Against my will: defying the practices that harm women and girls and undermine equality” cites at least 19 specific practices against girls and women that have been almost universally denounced as abuse and violations of human rights, ranging from breast ironing to virginity testing.